ekidneyrh/tutors-test/topic-06-next/talk-1/talk-1.md

-Lecture 1
+Meeting 1 (23/07/21)

-A short summary of the talk, no more than two sentences.
-Avoid bullet points or links for formatting reasons.
+A short summary of meeting.